-Clinical Competencies will be entered by clinical preceptors, as they are earned.
-The completed clinical competencies are due at the end of each rotation.
-Please see the grading rubric for the total number of competencies needed for the semester.
+The Clinical Competency Record will be reviewed during the semester as indicated by the Clinical Coordinator and turned in at the end of each rotation.
+Please see the grading rubric for the number of competencies needed.

 CLINICAL REPEAT RECORD

 The Clinical Repeat Record is completed in the procedure log area.
 If a repeat is done, you must mark it for that exam.
 This document provides information that will help the student improve in areas of deficiency.
 The form is reviewed by the Clinical Coordinator at the end of each semester.